jennycmuscat/Song-Popularity-Prediction/README.md

 # Song Rank Prediction Based on Debut Week Rankings

 LSTM recurrent neural network to predict song popularity ranking.
 Developed alongside Beate Desmitniece and Ian Yang at the University of Edinburgh.
+We were supplied with a dataset containing the “Top 200” playlists published globally by Spotify from 01/01/2017 to 31/05/2023.

 The README file is structured as follows:
 1. [Installation](#installation)